December 30, 2009

 Serves 4

-1 cup liquid kashk (whey), it can be found at Iranian or Middle Eastern grocery stores.
+-1 cup liquid kashk (whey) - available at Iranian or Middle Eastern grocery stores.

-3. Remove the skin, cut the eggplants into small cubes.
+3. Peel off the skin, cut the eggplants into small cubes.

-4. Heat 3 tablespoons olive oil in a large skillet over medium heat, saute the sliced onions until golden, add the turmeric powder turmeric, stir.
-Add the garlic and the dried mint, saute for another 5 minutes.
+4. Heat 3 tablespoons of oil in a large skillet over medium heat.
+Add the sliced onions and saute until golden.
+Stir in the turmeric, then add the garlic and dried mint, saute for another 5 minutes.

-5. To the skillet add the chopped eggplant, saffron, salt and pepper.
-Add 1/2 cup of water, cover and cook for 10-15 minutes over low heat.
+5. Add the chopped eggplant, saffron, salt, and pepper.
+Add 1/2 cup of water, cover, and cook for 10-15 minutes over low heat.

-6. Pour the kashk (liquid whey) over the eggplant mixture.
-Stir, until well combined.
-Cook for about five minutes on low heat for the flavors to come together.
+6. Stir in the kashk (liquid whey) over the eggplant mixture and cook gently for about 5-10 minutes on low heat for the flavors to come together.

 8. Garnish with fried onions and chopped walnuts.

-Kashk-e Bademjan can be made the night before and served at room temperature with warm flatbread or pita chips.
+Kashk-e Bademjan can be made a day ahead and served at room temperature with warm flatbread or pita chips.

 Enjoy!